dorianps/LESYMAP/inst/extdata/template/other_templates/MNI152_2009c/Readme.txt

 does not include the face.
 It is used to improve registrations when registering without skull stripping, and is used during skull-stripping itself to improve the result.
-For ICBM 2009c, this mask was created by registering another existing template on the ICBM 2009c and bringing the needed in ICBM space.
+For ICBM 2009c, this mask was created by registering another existing template on the ICBM 2009c and bringing the needed mask in ICBM space.